tinylib/msgp/README.md

  - Identifier resolution (see below)
  - Native support for Go's `time.Time`, `complex64`, and `complex128` types
  - Generation of both `[]byte`-oriented and `io.Reader/io.Writer`-oriented methods
- - Support for arbitrary type system extensions (see below)
+ - Support for arbitrary type system extensions
+ - Preprocessor directives

 Because of (limited) identifier resolution, the code generator will still yield the correct code for the following struct declaration: